ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### A Note on Idempotence

-The reason we use a POST instead of a GET to poll the state of a collection job is because of the fixed-size query mode (see {{fixed-size-query}}).
+The reason a POST is used to poll the state of a collection job instead of a GET is because of the fixed-size query mode (see {{fixed-size-query}}).
 Collectors may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
 Polling a collection job is the only point at which it is safe for the Leader to change its set of current batches, since it constitutes acknowledgement on the